 Students may pursue a concurrent degree program in Public Policy and Health Policy and Management, which requires approximately three years.
 The program combines the development of basic policy skills with an in-depth understanding of health policy in the public and private sectors.
-For further information, contact Professor John W. Ellwood, director of the concurrent degree program in Health Policy at (510) 642-4512 or the GSPP Admissions Office at (510) 642-1940 or email: firstname.lastname@example.org.
+For further information, contact the GSPP Admissions Office at (510) 642-7888 or email: email@example.com.

 The Health and Public Policy Program leading to the MPP/MPH degree has five major components:

 - One year of course work in GSPP.